cberri/cFOS_ManualAnnotations/README.md

-Please let me know if you have any suggestion on how to improve the tool or if you think it is missing some functionalities.
+Please let me know if you have any suggestion on how to improve the tool or if you think some functionalities are missing